The following is taken from CARS 2019 Rules and Regulations

-28.4.2 Security Measures
+26.4.2 Security Measures

 Security measures will be in force to insure the safety of competitors, officials and spectators (closing of the course, start and finish locations, communications, recovery, etc.)

-28.4.3 Course Design
+26.4.3 Course Design

 (a) Each course shall not exceed 3 km long.
 Several courses may be run simultaneously.

 (b) The course shall be arranged such that the maximum average speed for an average competitor shall not exceed 70 km/h and the maximum speed shall not exceed 100 km/h.
 Course designs that allow maximum speeds to be exceeded should be changed for any future events.

 (c) The course shall be arranged such that it is clear of all heavy stationary objects.
 If this is not possible, tires, hay bales or other compressible barrier shall be used to minimise vehicle damage should contact occur.

 (d) The course should be configured in such a way as to minimize the possibility of rollover.